Membrane-in-the-middle optomechanical system and structural frequencies: Abstract

 \section{Abstract}

 We consider a one-dimensional {\it membrane-in-the-middle} model for a cavity that consists of two fixed, perfect mirrors and a mobile dielectric membrane between them that has a constant electric susceptibility.
 We present a sequence of exact cavity angular frequencies that we call {\it structural angular frequencies} and that have the remarkable property that they are independent of the position of the membrane inside the cavity.
-Furthermore, the case of a thin membrane is considered and simple, approximate, and accurate formulae for the angular frequencies and for the modes of the cavity are obtained.
-Finally, the cavity electromagnetic potential is numerically calculated and it is found that a multiple scales, analytic solution is an accurate approximation.
+Furthermore, the case of a thin membrane is considered and simple, approximate formulae for the angular frequencies and for the modes of the cavity are obtained.
+Finally, the cavity electromagnetic potential is numerically calculated and it is found that the potential is accurately described by a multiple scales solution.